Pervez Musharraf says he'll fly to Karachi on March 24 to lead his party in elections

 Musharraf’s return home comes with a lot of uncertainties.

 He plans to lead his political party into Pakistan’s general elections, which are slated for May.

 Whether the rest of Pakistan welcomes him back, including the authorities now heading the country, remains to be seen.

-A few months before he left office, Benazir Bhutto -- who served two stints, in the late 1980s and 1990s, as Pakistan’s first elected female prime minister -- was killed in a gun-suicide bomb attack as she was wrapping up a campaign rally in Rawalpindi.
+A few months before he left office, Benazir Bhutto – who was Pakistan’s first elected female prime minister – was killed in a suicide bomb attack as she was wrapping up a campaign rally in Rawalpindi.

-This attack, coming two months after she survived an assassination attempt in Karachi, fueled criticism that Musharraf had not done enough to protect Bhutto’s life despite numerous threats.
-The former military ruler has denied having anything to do with Bhutto's killing.
+The attack came months after she survived an assassination attempt in Karachi.
+Authorities want Musharraf arrested for not doing enough to protect Bhutto’s life despite numerous threats.
+The former military ruler has denied having anything to do with the killing.